miguelknals/MTEvalPoC/README.md

 We want to evaluate the quality of 3 machine translations (MT) systems: Google Translator MT, DeepL MT and Watson MT, based on human translation (HT), but also without human translation.

-This evaluation is based on aprox 8500 words extracted from an IBM online help, that has been human translated (8 years ago based on the old  IBM MT model (probably a neuronal RNN)).
-So, be aware, human translations is highly biased onto Watson MT.) .There will be 3 MT translations for Watson, DeepL and Google.
+This evaluation is based on aprox 8500 words extracted from an IBM online help, that was human translated (8 years ago based, very probably with some RNN or statistical MT)).
+So, be aware, human translations probably will be biased to Watson MT (from IBM).
+There will be 3 MT translations for Watson, DeepL and Google.
 The exercise here to explain how to reach "actual" results.